 1.1 Sec.
-3D-0515 - Particulates from Miscellaneous Industrial Processes
+3D-0515 - Particulates from Miscellaneous Industrial Processes and the allowable emission rate of PM for process rates greater than 60,000 lbs/hr is determined by the following equation:

 This rule was promulgated for emissions of particulate matter from any stack, vent, or outlet of any industrial process for which no other emission control standards are applicable.